-Enterprise Replication first checks to see if a row with the same primary key exists in either the target table or its corresponding delete table.
+Enterprise Replication first checks to see whether a row with the same replication key exists in either the target table or its corresponding delete table.

 If the row exists, Enterprise Replication uses the latest time stamp to resolve the conflict.